bobrossdffddf/24Log/replit.md

 - ✅ Dependencies installed (discord.py, aiohttp, websockets, etc.)
 - ✅ SQLite database for storing server configurations
 - ✅ Slash commands for setup, configuration, and status
+- ✅ Workflow configured to run Discord bot automatically
-- ⚠️  Requires Discord bot token configuration
+- ⚠️  Requires Discord bot token configuration (user needs to add DISCORD_BOT_TOKEN in secrets)

-- ⚠️  Needs workflow setup for continuous operation
+## Setup Instructions for User
+1. **Add Discord Bot Token**: Go to Replit secrets and add `DISCORD_BOT_TOKEN` with your Discord bot token
+2. **Bot Permissions**: Ensure your Discord bot has the following permissions:
+   - Send Messages
+   - Embed Links
+   - Use Slash Commands
+3. **Start the Bot**: Once the token is added, the bot will start automatically via the configured workflow

 ## Project Architecture
 - **Language**: Python 3.11